laanp/Icarus_Mods_Separated/laanp-PetesRemoteDrillAccess_Readme.md

 - Once the handheld tool is activated in the quickbar, use LMB and it will scan the map for existing drills in the field.
 - The interface will list all the currently deployed drills (Deep Mining, Exotic, and Water & Ice Borers with grid locations) in a button list, which you can click to access each drill location on the map.
 - Will work with all existing drill locations on the map.
-- Checking the "Map Marker" checkbox will allow you to see the drill locations on the map.
+- Check the "Map Marker" checkbox will allow you to see the drill locations and resource type on the map.
-- Checking the "Button Teleport" checkbox will switch the button function to allow you to teleport to the drill location.
+- Check the "Buttons Teleport" checkbox to switch the button function from accessing drill inventory to teleporting to the drill location.
 - This mod also allows you to carry all drills in inventory (no more G-slot!), increases drill stack size and significantly reduces drill weights.
+- Mod also recognizes and lists special drills in Pete's Mining Kit mod.

 ## Installation Details